Here are some of our best suggestions for teaching a child to learn to ride a bike.

 Now that you know why bike riding is so important for health, fitness, and child development; let’s focus on the how!
 Here are some tips that have worked for me.

-The Challenges of Learning to Ride a Bike
+Helping Your Child Learn to Ride a Bike

 Children typically learn to ride a bicycle sometime between the ages of 3 and 6.
 Prior to the two-wheeler, kiddos are often on a tricycle which has taught them about those coordinated leg movements, momentum, cause and effect, spatial awareness, and has given them the strength to start to move onto a bicycle.